Rohanfizz/Batch11-Skill-Academy-DSA/Readme.md

 - Go to the correct folder by doing `cd folderName`
 - `tcs filename.ts` to compile
 - `node filename.js` to execute

+- If you are using windows and an error stating 'running scripts is disabled' enter the below command in powershell (Run as admin) - Enter this command `Set-ExecutionPolicy RemoteSigned`